Skip to main content

 This would include consumers who are involved in discussions or communications with their supplier on putting a repayment plan in place or installing a prepayment meter to recover debt.
 These consumers will never be disconnected by their supplier.

-• What is the customer care register and how do consumers get on this register?
+• What is the customer care register, and how do consumers get on this register?

 Electricity and gas suppliers in Northern Ireland offer a range of free additional services for consumers with special requirements.
 Each gas and electricity supplier is required to maintain a customer care register of domestic consumers who are of pensionable age, disabled, have a terminal illness, are chronically sick, or who meet the definition of ‘vulnerable,’ as outlined by the Utility Regulator and who wish to be included on the list.